zamfofex/dummyette/documentation/main.md

 It is also necessary to provide the `--allow-read` permission to the opening book file if it is specified.

 When using the `async` specifier, it is also necessary to give `--allow-read` or `--allow-net` permission to the bot’s directory (depending on whether it is stored locally or has been run from HTTP) so that the workers can be started appropriately.
-In that case, it is also necessary to specify `--unstable` (for now).